SherryLuXM/APM466A1/README.md

 * 5-year YTM(yield to maturity) curve,
 * and 1-year forward curve with terms ranging from 2-5 years, and to calculate:
-* the covariance matrix for the time series of daily log-returns of yield
+* the covariance matrix for the time series of daily log-returns of yield,
-* the covariance matrix for the 1yr-1yr, 1yr-2yr, 1yr-3yr, 1yr-4yr forward rates
+* the covariance matrix for the 1yr-1yr, 1yr-2yr, 1yr-3yr, 1yr-4yr forward rates,
-* the eigenvalues and eigenvectors of both covariance matrices
+* the eigenvalues and eigenvectors of both covariance matrices.

 ### Built With
 R packages: